THE DAINTY SQUID

 I will one hundred percent be making another purchase… although I’ve already had to tell myself no more browsing for a bit!
 It’s hard to resist a good deal!

 PS!
-If you make a purchase through a link in this post you’ll be getting $5 off your purchase… which makes your books an even better deal.
+If you purchase through a link in this post you’ll be getting $5 off your first purchase of $25 or more… which makes your books an even better deal.
 Ahh, how can you resist!?

 favorite books of 2023 so far!